Foblex/f-flow/public/markdown/examples/help-in-positioning.md

 ## Description

-This guide shows how to align nodes to each other in Foblex Flow for Angular
+This guide shows how to align nodes to each other in Foblex Flow for Angular.
+To enable this feature, you need to add the [f-line-alignment component](./docs/f-line-alignment-component) inside the [f-flow component](./docs/f-flow-component).

 ## Example